CN-TU/ntarc-spec/docs/data.rst

 (*array* of *strings*) The dataset might consist of diverse subsets.
 Here we specify which subsets have been used during the analysis.
 If it is not clearly specified in the paper with a proper name, the default nomenclature of the subsets refer to the date if possible (format: *hh-dd-mm-yyyy*).
 Example:

+.. note:: You can also use this field when a dataset has been divided into constant time pieces (for example, when a one-hour long dataset was divided into 60 1-second long datasets)

 .. code-block:: none

   	"subsets": ["03-11-2014", "30-06-2015", "27-12-2016"]